 An underactive thyroid is what happens when your thyroid gland doesn't produce enough hormones.
-It's also referred to as a hypothyroid.
-Symptoms include fatigue, weight gain, and difficulty concentrating.
-An easy way to track what's going on with your thyroid gland is by taking regular blood tests.
+It's also known as hypothyroidism.
+Underactive thyroid symptoms include tiredness, weight gain, and difficulty concentrating.
+You can check your thyroid function with a blood test.

 What is an underactive thyroid?

 Your thyroid gland is found at the front of your neck.
 It produces two hormones that help control your metabolism — the chemical processes that occur in your body that keep you alive, like breathing and breaking down food into energy.
 These hormones are called triiodothyronine (T3) and thyroxine (T4).

 If you don’t make enough of these hormones you have an underactive thyroid — also known as hypothyroidism.